 For a similar list of steps for executing risk management, check the OCR's website.

-Having A Disaster Preparation Plan
+Have A Disaster Preparation Plan

 Having a disaster preparation plan is a crucial part of running a HIPAA compliant business.
 However, you might not know where to start when it comes to emergency planning.